To the Mom Who Asked If I Wish My Son Didn't Have Autism

 - pack up all of his favorite foods when we visit friends homes or go on a vacation?

-- hurl myself like Superwoman, shielding Adam from even a glimpse of the “evil” strawberry?
+- hurl myself like Superwoman, shielding him from even a glimpse of the “evil” strawberry?

 - worry that he is being treated fairly by his peers?